mutty320/Multithreaded-Web-Crawler./README.md

 synchronized:

-Im order to aviod race conditions or unexpected behavior when the DB is being being accessed simultaneously
+Im order to aviod race conditions or unexpected behavior when the DB is being accessed simultaneously

 by multiple threads, the DB "init" function is "synchronized".